jrmullen2/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple version of Tic Tac Toe using basic Javascript, HtML, CSS.
+A simple version of Tic Tac Toe using basic Javascript, HTML, CSS.